 The form contains details of the estimated cost of purchase and installation of ADS-B equipment (in some instances, $13,000).
 This will enable you to balance the cost of potentially being locked out from operating within controlled airspace if you do not have ADS-B installed in your aircraft, should this proposed mandate succeed.

 When transponders were first introduced into New Zealand, a subsidy was offered for the purchase of that equipment.
 Significantly, no such subsidy has been offered for ADS-B equipment and installation.
 Despite repeated requests to the CAA and the MoT for information on that subject, we – and everyone else – have been unable to get a definitive answer.

 The major beneficiaries of the introduction of ADS-B in New Zealand are Airways and the airlines.
-The GAA believes that, for a general adoption of ADS-B by GA aircraft owners to happen, the entire cost of equipment and installation must be borne by the MoT and Airways.
+The GAA believes that, for a general adoption of ADS-B by GA aircraft owners to happen, the entire cost of equipment and 50% of installation charges must be borne by the MoT and Airways.
 Otherwise, for the owners of many recreational aircraft, the projected costs are prohibitive.